code-with-amitk/Code-examples/ds_questions/questions/strings/palindromes/lps_continous_dp.md

 ## Problem
-  - Given a string find longest palindromic substring present in it. str=`babad`
+  - Given a string find longest palindromic substring present in it. s=`babad`
   - Palindromic Substrings(any substring is fine):
     - bab
     - aba